Comparing: PNY CS900 250GB vs Lexar High Performance 633X 64GB

 About Hardware Lexar High Performance 633X 64GB

-The Lexar High-Performance 633x 64GB is a UHS-I microSDXC memory card designed for high-speed data transfer and reliable performance.
-With a 633x speed rating (Class 10, U1/U3, V30), it delivers read speeds of up to 100MB/s, making it ideal for Full HD, 4K video recording, high-resolution photography, and mobile gaming.
+The Lexar High-Performance 633x 64GB microSDXC is a high-grade memory card designed to provide fast data transfer speeds and reliable performance, especially for users who frequently handle large multimedia files.
+With UHS-I U1/U3 and V30 class speeds, as well as a 633x rating, the card offers read speeds of up to 100MB/s which is ideal for Full HD to 4K UHD video recording, high-resolution photography, and heavy application usage on Android devices.

 Device: Lenovo IdeaPad Slim 3i 14ITL6